 Object Methods

-Objects can have methods, which are functions defined within the object.
+Objects can have methods, which are functions defined within the object itself.
 Methods are used to perform actions on the object’s data.

 Built-in Methods